mbpictures/jquery-postify/README.md

 # jquery-postify
 [![npm](https://img.shields.io/npm/v/jquery-postify?color=green)](https://www.npmjs.com/package/jquery-postify)

 Postify is a jQuery plugin that allows you to load images after the main part of the page has been loaded.
-It works by some kind of AJAX calls and has several possibilties to customize. [demo](demo/index.html)
+It works by some kind of AJAX calls and has several possibilties to customize.
+[Live Preview](http://projects.marius-butz.de/postify/)

 ## usage
 The only thing you have to do is to create a new, empty div container with the tag ```data-postify``` which contains the url of the image.
 After that, simply call the ```postify()``` method and provide some options: